migonchoi/migonchoi.github.io/_pages/about.md

 ---

 ### About Me
-I am a **Ph.D. in Materials Science from Duke University** (defended recently, graduating May 2026).
-My research bridges the gap between traditional experimental science and modern computational methods.
-I specialize in integrating **experimental perovskite science** with advanced machine-learning approaches, including **Bayesian models, uncertainty quantification, and active learning** to accelerate materials discovery.

-### Research Expertise

-With a background that spans both the laboratory bench and data-driven modeling, I focus on developing ML solutions for "small-data" scientific problems where physical intuition is as critical as data quality.

-* **Materials Synthesis & Characterization:** Deep fundamental understanding of perovskite systems and extensive hands-on experimental expertise.

-* **Data Engineering for Science:** Expert in structuring and cleaning complex, noisy scientific datasets for robust physical modeling.

-* **Applied Machine Learning:** Proven ability to design, interpret, and deploy ML models (Bayesian optimization, etc.) tailored for materials property prediction.
+I am a materials scientist working at the intersection of experimental science, machine learning, and data-driven decision-making.

+My research focuses on making machine learning useful for real experimental systems — particularly when data are small, noisy, heterogeneous, and expensive to acquire.

+**Selected interests**

+- Scientific machine learning
+- Uncertainty quantification
+- Autonomous experimentation
+- Materials data systems

+I am particularly interested in developing systems that move beyond prediction toward uncertainty-aware decision-making and closed-loop experimentation.

-If you’re interested in discussing research collaborations or the future of data-driven materials science, please feel free to contact me via [email](mailto:migon.choi@duke.edu)!
+If you’re interested in research collaborations or data-driven materials science, feel free to reach out via [email](mailto:megon98@gmail.com).